-Way back in the olden thymes, I was at a pub getting loaded with some friends.
-Somehow I fell into conversation about computers with a woman.
-All these years later she is just a cave drawing in my mind’s eye, but I recall something she said.
+Way back in the olden thymes, I was at a pub drinking with some friends and I somehow fell into conversation about computers with a woman.
+After all these year, I no longer recall much about her or the conversation, but one thing did stick with me until this day.
 She called herself a “Mac Snob.”

 This was the mid-90’s when Apple was close to bankruptcy.
-Amongst the tech community, Apple was just another sad victim of the winner take all world of Tech.
+Among the tech community, Apple was just another sad victim of the winner take all world of technology.
 If giants like Wang and DEC were getting crushed by Microsoft, a pipsqueak like Apple had no chance.
 Still, her weird emotional attachment to a brand stuck with me.

 I’ll be the first to admit that I’ve been a bit of a BlackBerry basher.
 The struggling smartphone, once at the epicenter of our nation’s gadget addiction, feels like it’s all but gone the way of the 8-track in recent years.
 While far from extinct, I can’t remember the last time I saw someone walking down the street talking, texting, or taking a selfie on one.
 My few friends who still carry a BlackBerry primarily use them for work, while opting for an iPhone or Android as their personal phone.

 So why are we still talking about it?